gocd/kubernetes-elastic-agents/README.md

 Kubernetes Elastic Agent Plugin provides production grade support to run GoCD Elastic Agents on Kubernetes Cluster.

-> ### **Warning**: Kubernetes Elastic Agent Plugin for GoCD  is still under development.
-Users are not expected to use it in production!

 # Installation

 Documentation for installation is available [here](install.md)